ilijaNL/graphql-transport-ws/README.md

 yarn add @ilijanl/graphql-ws-graphqless
 ```

 A fork of graphql-ws.
-This package is meant to be used for custom executions based on graphql-ws protocol.
+This package is meant to be used for custom executions based on graphql-transport-ws protocol.
 If used for graphql, go with original graphql-ws package.

 All credits go to @enisdenjo